-40% of Rob Sindel's performance rights ('Tranche B') will be subject to an EPS hurdle, which measures CSR's annual compound EPS growth over the performance period.
-EPS is strongly aligned with shareholder interests and now becomes the most heavily weighted performance hurdle.
-The EPS hurdle assesses the success of the business in generating continued growth in earnings.
+50% of Rob Sindel's performance rights ('Tranche B') will be subject to an EPS hurdle, which measures CSR's annual compound EPS growth over the performance period.
+The EPS hurdle assesses the success of the business in generating continued growth in earnings and is strongly aligned with shareholder interests.